meldmy/testcontainers-fluentlenium/README.md

 # Testcontainers integration with Fluentlenium framework
-Simple project with example how we can integrate [testcontainers](https://www.testcontainers.org/) Java library with [Fluentlenium](https://fluentlenium.com/) framework
+A simple project with an example of how we can integrate [testcontainers](https://www.testcontainers.org/) Java library with [Fluentlenium](https://fluentlenium.com/) framework

 ![aaa](https://github.com/meldmy/testcontainers-fluentlenium/raw/master/readme/testcontainers-fluentlenium-logo.png)